About National Children’s Alliance & CACs

 Evidence from studies of mental health treatments

 In a collaborative partnership among NCA, The Duke Endowment, Yale University, Children’s Advocacy Centers of North Carolina, and the South Carolina Network of Children’s Advocacy Centers, we launched an initiative to bring a promising, evidence-based treatment to children in the Carolinas who needed it.
-The Child & Family Traumatic Stress Intervention (CFTSI) has already demonstrated significant results.
-NCA will expand this important work in the coming years.
+The Child & Family Traumatic Stress Intervention (CFTSI) has been proven to significantly reduce trauma symptoms of children as well as symptoms of the participating caregiver.
+It’s meant to fill the gap between acute interventions and longer-term treatments.

-In this ongoing project, many children came in presenting high levels of Post-Traumatic Stress Disorder (PTSD) symptoms.
-Caregivers also reported that their children had high levels of PTSD symptoms, as well as other problems like nightmares, feeling scared, feeling worried, or having trouble concentrating in school, feeling lonely, not wanting to play, and having intrusive thoughts.
+Many children came in presenting high levels of post-traumatic stress disorder (PTSD) symptoms.
+Caregivers also reported that their children had high levels of PTSD symptoms, as well as other problems like nightmares, feeling scared, feeling worried, having trouble concentrating in school, feeling lonely, not wanting to play, and having intrusive thoughts.

 In the chart above3, the Child PTSD Symptom Scale (or CPSS, a common PTSD assessment for kids), shows the average child- and caregiver-reported symptom score before and after receiving the CFTSI therapy.
 Researchers and clinicians agree that scores of 11 or higher reflect significant distress, and indicate that a child may eventually qualify for a diagnosis PTSD upon further assessment.
 Children with scores of 15 or higher are almost certain to meet the full criteria for PTSD.